EPKINLY™ (epcoritamab-bysp) Ap - GuruFocus.com

-Genmab+A%2FS (Nasdaq: GMAB) today announced that the U.S. Food and Drug Administration (FDA) has approved EPKINLY™ (epcoritamab-bysp) as the first and only T-cell engaging bispecific antibody for the treatment of adult patients with relapsed or refractory (R/R) diffuse large B-cell lymphoma (DLBCL), not otherwise specified (NOS), including DLBCL arising from indolent lymphoma, and high-grade B‑cell lymphoma, after two or more lines of systemic therapy.
-EPKINLY was approved under accelerated approval based on response rate and durability of response.
-Continued approval for this indication is contingent upon verification and description of clinical benefit in a confirmatory trial(s).
-EPKINLY is being co-developed and co-commercialized by Genmab and AbbVie (NYSE: ABBV) as part of the companies’ oncology collaboration.
+NORTH CHICAGO, Ill., May 19, 2023 /PRNewswire/ -- AbbVie (NYSE: ABBV) today announced that the U.S. Food and Drug Administration (FDA) has approved EPKINLYTM (epcoritamab-bysp), as the first and only T-cell engaging bispecific antibody for the treatment of adult patients with relapsed or refractory (R/R) diffuse large B-cell lymphoma (DLBCL), not otherwise specified (NOS), including DLBCL arising from indolent lymphoma, and high-grade B–cell lymphoma (HGBL), after two or more lines of systemic therapies.
+EPKINLY is approved under the FDA's Accelerated Approval program based on response rate and durability of response.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
+EPKINLY is being co-developed by AbbVie and Genmab as part of the companies' oncology collaboration.

-“The approval of EPKINLY in the U.S. is an incredibly important milestone for patients with relapsed or refractory DLBCL, who are in need of a new, innovative treatment option administered subcutaneously,” said Jan van de Winkel, Ph.D., Chief Executive Officer of Genmab.
-“As the first and only bispecific antibody approved in the U.S. to treat relapsed or refractory DLBCL, and the third approved medicine developed using Genmab’s DuoBody technology, EPKINLY is a testament to our dedication to turn novel science into medicine and develop innovative and differentiated antibody therapeutics with the goal of improving the lives of patients.
-Together with AbbVie, we are committed to further evaluating and developing epcoritamab as a potential future core therapy across B-cell malignancies.”

-EPKINLY features a dual-targeted approach continuously binding to T-cells and CD20+ lymphoma B-cells.
-In the pivotal Phase 2 clinical study, subcutaneous EPKINLY monotherapy demonstrated responses in challenging-to-treat, relapsed or refractory DLBCL patients who have received at least two prior treatments.
-An overall response (complete or partial response) was seen in 61 percent (90/148 [95 percent confidence interval (CI): 52.5-68.7]) of patients and 38 percent (56/148 [95 percent CI: 30.0-46.2]) achieved complete remission.
-The median duration of response was 15.6 months (95 percent CI: 9.7-Not reached).
-EPKINLY can cause serious side effects, including cytokine release syndrome (CRS), immune effector cell-associated neurotoxicity syndrome (ICANS), infections, and cytopenias.
-Please see additional Important Safety Information, including Important Warnings on CRS and ICANS, below.
+DLBCL is a type of aggressive, fast-growing non-Hodgkin's lymphoma (NHL), a cancer that develops in the lymphatic system and affects B cells, a type of white blood cell.
+DLBCL is the most common type of NHL, comprising of an estimated 30,400 U.S. cases in 2022 and 150,000 new cases each year globally.
+DLBCL patients are typically treated with chemoimmunotherapy-based regimens.
+For R/R patients, several targeted therapies including T-cell mediated treatments have recently emerged.
+However, single agent and ready-available or off-the-shelf treatment options are limited.1,2,3,4,5

+"DLBCL is an aggressive cancer type that can rapidly progress and resist treatment.
+The FDA approval of EPKINLY represents a new treatment mechanism of action for third line DLBCL patients.
+As a non-chemotherapy, single-agent treatment for DLBCL patients, we hope that EPKINLY can effectively treat this aggressive cancer type and can be used for patient care quickly and in an off the shelf form for physicians," said Thomas Hudson, M.D., senior vice president, research and development, chief scientific officer, AbbVie.
+"The approval is just the first step, with our partner Genmab, towards a shared goal of developing a core therapy for patients with B-cell malignances."

 About EPKINLYTM (epcoritamab-bysp)

-EPKINLY is a prescription medicine used to treat adults with certain types of diffuse large B-cell lymphoma (DLBCL) and high-grade B-cell lymphoma that has come back (relapsed) or that did not respond to previous treatment (refractory), and who have received two or more treatments for their cancer.
-EPKINLY is approved in the U.S. based on patient response data.
+EPKINLY is a prescription medicine used to treat adults with certain types of diffuse large B-cell lymphoma (DLBCL) and high-grade B-cell lymphoma (HGBL) that has come back (relapsed) or that did not respond to previous treatment (refractory), and who have received 2 or more treatments for their cancer.
+EPKINLY is approved based on patient response data.
 A study is ongoing to confirm the clinical benefit of EPKINLY.
 It is not known if EPKINLY is safe and effective in children.

+EPKINLY is an IgG1-bispecific antibody created using Genmab's proprietary DuoBody® technology.
+Genmab's DuoBody-CD3 technology is designed to direct cytotoxic T cells selectively to elicit an immune response towards target cell types.
+It is designed to simultaneously bind to CD3 on T cells and CD20 on B-cells and induces T cell mediated killing of CD20+ cells.5,6,7

+AbbVie and Genmab are evaluating EPKINLY as a monotherapy, and in combination, across multiple lines of therapy in a range of hematologic malignancies.
+This includes an ongoing Phase 3, open-label, randomized controlled trial evaluating EPKINLY as a monotherapy in patients with R/R DLBCL (NCT: 04628494) and two Phase 3, open-label, randomized controlled trials evaluating EPKINLY combination regimens in patients with newly diagnosed DLBCL (NCT: 05660967) and R/R follicular lymphoma (NCT: 05409066).
+The companies will share commercial responsibilities in the U.S. and Japan, with AbbVie responsible for further global commercialization.
+AbbVie will continue to pursue regulatory submissions for epcoritamab across international markets throughout the year.

 IMPORTANT SAFETY INFORMATION